jornada-im/jerald/README.md

 where `mb.pathname` is the path to a Metabase credentials file and `dest.path` is the directory path containing a `jerald_destination_keys.R` file.
 Again, your lead IM or system administrator can provide templates for the Metabase credentials file, and will likely set up the destination credentials file for you.

 Once the credentials have been loaded you can create and upload datasets at EDI (or possibly other repositories in the future...).
-To update an existing dataset on EDI use:
+To publish a dataset to EDI use:

-    update_dataset_edi(datasetid, mb.name, mb.cred, edi.cred)
+    publish_dataset_edi(datasetid, mb.name, mb.cred, edi.cred)

 where `datasetid` is the unique identifier for the dataset in your Metabase and EDI; `mb.name` is the name of your Metabase and is returned by `load_metabase_cred`; `mb.cred` is a list of credentials for Metabase and is returned by `load_metabase_cred`; `edi.cred` is a list of credentials for EDI and is returned by `load_destination_cred`.
 For safety, the default arguments for this function will either do a "dry-run" of the process (no update to EDI), or will update the data package at the EDI "staging" repository.
-You can change both behaviors using the `edi.env` and `publish` arguments once you are sure you are ready to publish.
+You can change both behaviors using the `edi.env` and `dry.run` arguments once you are sure you are ready to publish.

+Make sure to check revision numbers, dataset id, and other details before setting `dry.run=FALSE`.
+If the dataset is new to EDI repository it should be created with revision number 1, and if it is an update the dataset will be published with a revision number incremented by 1 from what is already present at EDI.
 Note that a dataset is called a data package in EDI terms.

-To create a new dataset on EDI use:

-    create_dataset_edi(datasetid, mb.name, mb.cred, edi.cred)

-where the arguments are the same as above.
-Note that this will be revision "1" of the data package, so make sure your EML reflects this before publishing.
+#### Useful options for `publish_dataset_edi()`

+* `dry.run` controls whether publication completes or is a dry run (as explained above). `TRUE` by default.
+* `s3.upload` controls whether the data entities will be pushed to the s3 bucket (`TRUE` by default).
+If the entities already exist at the URL specified in the EML this may be set to `FALSE`.
+Note that file identities (md5 hashes) are not checked.
+* `multi.part` controls whether data entities are pushed to the s3 bucket with a multi-part upload (`FALSE` by default.
+This is useful for large files, and required beyond a certain filesize threshold.
+* `skip_checks` controls whether congruence between attribute metadata and data files is checked (`FALSE` by default).
+When the data are not locally present, for example when they are hosted at ezEML, this can be set to `TRUE` to avoid a missing file error.
+Make sure congruence has been checked in the remote location first.

 ## Other functions